 A new study on LENA Start from the University of Minnesota discovered that the program can be successfully implemented in community-based settings and that families enjoy participating.
-The study has been accepted into the Journal of Child Language and is pending publication.
+The study was published in the Journal of Child Language in November 2020.

 Over the course of three months, the researchers evaluated 39 families who participated in LENA Start and compared their outcomes to another group of families who participated in general parenting classes but did not receive LENA feedback or reports.